NervanaSystems/neon/README.md

 roles.
 Apply [here](http://www.nervanasys.com/careers/)!

 See the [new features](https://github.com/NervanaSystems/neon/blob/master/ChangeLog) in our latest release.
 We want to highlight that neon v2.0.0+ has been optimized for much better performance on CPUs by enabling Intel Math Kernel Library (MKL).
-Remember to turn on MKL by adding `-b mkl` when running neon on Intel Xeon and Xeon Phi CPUs!
 The DNN (Deep Neural Networks) component of MKL that is used by neon is provided free of charge and downloaded automatically as part of the neon installation.

 ## Quick Install